jackjt8/ChunkyGuide/docs/helpwanted/helpwanted.md

 ---

-My plan is to allow anyone to view and comment on the documents below.
-However, if possible, I will manually grant people with edit permissions.
-This is to avoid any possible griefing since this is an open website.

 ## UI elements vs Text fields

-While it is known that UI elements have set ranges which we can bypass by entering values into the corresponding Text Field
+While it is known that UI elements have set ranges which we can bypass by entering values into the corresponding Text Field.
+Anyone is able to view and comment this document, but I do intend to manually grant edit permissions.

 [Google Sheets](https://docs.google.com/spreadsheets/d/1fB3Q1JCaSUM3yKJzXHkiPb_PFtIOczlWlvZLlQjs1nI/edit?usp=sharing){: .btn }

+---

 ## Explore different tile-width sizes for potential speedups.